harvesthill/reddit-wiki-archive/steroids/trestolone.md

 MENT can be run *Solo* **OR** *paired* with TRT Testosterone (80-150mg).

-* As a short-ester Acetate, it needs to be run every day (ED).
-Some even dose it *twice a day* for enhanced stability.
-MENT doesn't bind to SHBG.
-Once it's cleaved from the ester, it's fully metabolized *within 40 minutes*, leaving no suppressive metabolites.
+* As a short-ester Acetate, it needs to be run every day (ED) at minimum, and *twice a day* for enhanced stability.
+MENT doesn't bind to SHBG, so it's fully metabolized in no time flat.

 * Start with it at *Cruise* (400–700mcg).